Luke Thompson (actor): 2013–2020

-Thompson played Willem in the English-language stage adaptation of A Little Life, which began at the Richmond Theatre in March 2023 before transferring to the Harold Pinter Theatre and then the Savoy Theatre.
-For his performance, he won a WhatsOnStage Award and received a Laurence Olivier Award nomination.
-Thompson also appeared in the World War II miniseries Transatlantic, also on Netflix, as Hiram Bingham IV.
+2020–present

-In January 2024, it was announced that Thompson would star in the Royal Shakespeare Company production of Love's Labour's Lost as Berowne.
-The play ran between 11 April to 18 May in 2024 and was directed by Emily Burns.
+In 2019, Thompson was cast as Benedict, the second-eldest Bridgerton sibling, in the Shondaland-produced Netflix period drama Bridgerton, which premiered in December 2020 and is based on the novels by Julia Quinn.
+A supporting character in the first three series, he took the lead in the fourth series, which was released in early 2026.

-On September 16, 2024 it was announced that Thompson would be one of two leads in Bridgerton season four, reprising his role as Benedict alongside Yerin Ha as Sophie Baek.
+Thompson played Willem in the English-language stage adaptation of A Little Life, which opened at the Richmond Theatre in March 2023 before transferring to the Harold Pinter Theatre and subsequently the Savoy Theatre.
+His performance earned him a WhatsOnStage Award and a nomination for a Laurence Olivier Award.
+He also appeared as Hiram Bingham IV in the Netflix World War II miniseries Transatlantic.

-On January 22, 2025 it was announced that Thompson would join the production of Tim Crouch's cold-read play "An Oak Tree" at the Young Vic Theatre in London.
-The play ran from May 6 to May 17 in 2025.
+In 2024, Thompson starred as Berowne in the Royal Shakespeare Company's production of Love's Labour's Lost, directed by Emily Burns, which ran from 11 April to 18 May.
+In 2025, Thompson took part in the Young Vic production of Tim Crouch's cold-read play An Oak Tree, which ran from 6 to 17 May.

 Personal life

-Thompson does not have social media and keeps the details of his personal life private, stating in 2023: "the more you give chunks of yourself out, the more you sort of colour how you're perceived.
+Thompson does not use social media and keeps the details of his personal life private.
+In 2023, he stated that "the more you give chunks of yourself out, the more you sort of colour how you're perceived.
 It's a personal thing... that's from my particular experience of what it's like to be an actor."